-1) Go to Office Max and buy printable address label sheets.
+1) Go to an office supply store and buy printable address label sheets.
 Print sheets of them with the following information: Your name (as well as the names of any roommates or your significant other), the new address, and one cell phone / email address.
 Affix one to every box you pack, as well as to the back of every picture/mirror/unpackable item.
 (I learned this lesson the hard way — one of my favorite prints, a framed Miro, went missing after my last move, and we had not affixed a label to the back of it.)

 2) Using the same address labels, print sheets that say things like: KITCHEN.
 BEDROOM.
 LIVING ROOM.
 You may want to affix these in numerous places on the box.
 This will help you get set up when the movers are coming in — they can just drop stuff off in the correct room.
 I also find it helpful to print up a sheet of labels that say “FRAGILE” as well as “HEAVY” — it helps you realize what shouldn’t be stacked, who can carry what, etc.

 3) For extra-double bonus points, NUMBER your boxes as you pack them.
 (I like to use a colored Sharpie and circle the numbers, but that’s me.
 You can see some random numbers on the boxes in the pic above (from our December 2009 move).)
 Keep a spare pad of paper around and do a really rough description of what’s in the box, like “1 – Kitchen pots,” or “75 – Humor books” or whatever.
 This list should be enough to help you figure out a) how angry you are if that box is lost in transit, and b) which box you can leave unpacked for 3 months.
 In fact, you might want to put a star next to the really important boxes.
 On moving day, draw up a list of all of the numbers — and as your movers come into the room, have someone cross off each box as it comes in the door.
 (My most recent movers were really great and would just shout out the numbers without any prompting.)